 3. Never enough time.

-When you are complacent, there is the veneer of activity and busyness, but it is seldom strategic.
+When it comes to complacency in the church, there is the veneer of activity and busyness, but it is seldom strategic.
 Yet the facade of meaningful activity becomes the means by which to excuse what could, and should, be done.

 More often than not, your 40 or more hours per week are spent doing what you enjoy, and what gives you the most strokes, but not necessarily what advances the church most strategically.